Paul von Hindenburg: The Eastern Front

 After the Romanov dynasty's fall from power, Russia remained at war under the new revolutionary government led by Alexander Kerensky.
 In the Kerensky Offensive launched on 1 July, the Russian army pushed Austro-Hungarian forces in Galicia on 1 July.
 In order to counter this success, six German divisions mounted a counterattack on 18 July that tore a hole through the Russian front through which they sliced southward toward Tarnopol.
-The ensuing German advance threatened to encircle the Russian attackers, thereby causing them to retreat.

 At the end of August, the advancing Central Powers stopped at the frontier of Moldavia.
-To keep up the pressure and to seize ground he intended to keep, Hindenburg shifted north to the heavily fortified city of Riga (today in Latvia) which has the broad Dvina River as a moat.
+To keep up the pressure and to seize ground he intended to keep, Hindenburg shifted north to the heavily fortified city of Riga (today in Latvia), which has the broad Dvina River as a moat.
 On 1 September the Eighth Army, led by Oskar von Hutier, attacked; Bruchmüller's bombardment, which included gas and smoke shells, drove the defenders from the far bank east of the city, the Germans crossed in barges and then bridged the river, immediately pressing forward to the Baltic coast, pocketing the defenders of the Riga salient.
 Next, a joint operation with the navy seized Oesel and two smaller islands in the Gulf of Riga.
 The Bolshevik revolution took Russia out of the war, and an armistice was signed on 16 December.